 Preliminary Proposal (optional)

-We strongly recommend submitting a brief summary (less than one page) in January 2018.
+We strongly recommend submitting a brief summary (less than one page) as early as December 2018 to January 2019.
 Provide project title, team members, project goals and an initial assessment of potential users of the technology.

-Submit the summary via email to Barry Myers (firstname.lastname@example.org and Lynn Sutton (email@example.com).
+Submit the summary via email to Barry Myers (email@example.com and Melissa Hall (firstname.lastname@example.org).
 The summary will be used for evaluation of potential impact on patient care and the commercialization strategy that needs to be employed to get there.
 Feedback will be provided to project teams.

 Font should be 11 point or greater.
 All pages must be combined into a single PDF:

 - Project title